alan-turing-institute/data-safe-haven/docs/how_to_guides/project_manager/how-to-start-a-project.md

 ## Classification

-The data classification process follows [this flow chart](../../explanations/classification/Full-Classification-Flow-Diagram.pdf).
-Step-by-step instructions on how to classify a work package using our web application [are given here](../general/how-to-use-classification-web-app-guide.md).
+Step-by-step instructions on how to classify a work package using our web application or an equivalent flow-chart [are given here](../general/how-to-use-classification-web-app-guide.md).